-'n real-world images, especially man-made scenes such as Lbuildings, offices, and living spaces, a large number of visual patterns and objects can be decomposed hierarchically into a small number of primitives arranged by a small set of spatial relations.
-This is similar to language, where a huge set of sentences can be generated from a relatively small vocabulary through some grammar rules that group words into phrases, clauses, and sentences.
+In real world images, especially man-made scenes, such as buildings, offices, and living spaces, a large number of visual patterns and objects can be decomposed hierarchically into a small number of primitives arranged by a small set of spatial relations.
+This is similar to language, where a huge set of sentences can be generated from a relatively small vocabulary through some grammar rules that group words to phrases, clauses, and sentences.
 In this paper, we present a simple attribute graph grammar as a generative image representation and study an effective top-down/bottom-up inference algorithm for parsing images in the process of maximizing a Bayesian posterior probability or equivalently minimizing a description length (MDL).

-In the following, we shall briefly introduce the representation and algorithm and then discuss the literature and our contributions.
+In the following, we shall briefly introduce the representation and algorithm, and then discuss the literature and our contributions.

-1.1 Overview of the Generative Representation
+A. Overview of the generative representation

-Our simple grammar has one root node for the scene, one recursive nonterminal node for objects or surfaces, one class of primitives as its terminal nodes, i.e., planar rectangular surfaces projected on images.
-All of the terminal and nonterminal nodes are described by attributes for their geometric properties and image appearance.
+Our simple grammar has one root node for the scene, one recursive non-terminal node for objects or surfaces, one class of primitives as its terminal nodes - planar rectangular surfaces projected on images.
+All the terminal and non-terminal nodes are described by attributes for their geometric properties and image appearance.